DanielLaV/study_buddy/user-stories-acceptance-crit.md

 ## User Profile Page
 ### Viewing a User Profile Page
 * As an authenticated user, I can view any user's profile when I navigate to `/users/:userId`.
-* I can see their username, location, and decks that they have marked as `To Study`.
+* I can see their username and decks that they have marked as `To Study`.

 #### Acceptance Criteria
 - [ ] Only authenticated users can navigate to `/users/:userId`.
-- [ ] Username, location, and decks that a user has marked as `To Study` will be displayed on `/users/:userId`.
+- [ ] Username and decks that a user has marked as `To Study` will be displayed on `/users/:userId`.

 ### Editing a User Profile
 * As an authenticated user, when I am viewing my own profile (`/users/:userId`), I can edit my profile.
     * I will see an `Edit Profile` button.
 * When I click the `Edit Profile` button, a form will appear with prepopulated data that is currently in my profile.
-* I will be able to edit my description and location.
+* I will be able to edit my biography.
 * When I enter invalid data on the `Edit Profile` form, the page will inform me of the failed validations.
 * I will see a `Submit` button for my edited user profile.
 * When I click on the `Submit` button, my edited profile will appear on the `/users/:userId` page.